Issue and expiration dates:

 How to Advance a License:

-To advance a license from one type to the next type: Preliminary to Initial; Initial to Professional; you will need to apply for the new type of license and send in all required documentation verifying that the requirements for the new/advanced license have been met.
+To advance a license from one type to the next type: Provisional to Initial; Initial to Professional; you will need to apply for the new type of license and send in all required documentation verifying that the requirements for the new/advanced license have been met.

 To determine the requirements for a particular type of license, please use our Licensure Requirements Tool.